Warehouse-native Apps w/ George from Supergrain

 Q. Since warehouse-native apps don't store any custom data, won't marketing campaigns break if the data changes at source or if there's an issue connecting to the customer's data warehouse?

-Yeah, so I think like the way that I would think about this is not, you know, warehouse-native apps versus traditional apps in terms of data storage.
+Yeah, so I think the way that I would think about this is not, you know, warehouse-native apps versus traditional apps in terms of data storage.
 I would say that marketing campaigns today break a lot more often than people expect or would think because source data breaks and it breaks regardless of where the data is actually stored.
 You know, there's just a lot of dependencies between various different systems.